osval-do/microservice-django-template/README.md

     - A cloud based kubernetes solution can be used for production.
 - A container image registry.
 - A configured ingress controller, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/).
+- cert-manager to handle certificates [installation guide](https://cert-manager.io/docs/installation/kubectl/)
+- Helm, used for installation and upgrading kubernetes resources. [installation instructions](https://helm.sh/docs/intro/install/)

 ## Namespaces
 A kubernetes namespace is used to isolate this microservice and its resources from other microservices.
 Not only to prevent collisions with names but for security and management.
-An unique namespace should be decided before starting development a new microservice based on this template.
+An unique namespace and a name should be decided before starting development of a new microservice based on this template.

-In the following commands the {microservice-space} is used to identify this name, this needs to be replaced by yours.
+In the following commands and the rest of this guide the {microservice-space} is used to identify the namespace of the microservice, while {microservice-name} is used to give a recognizable name to the microservice inside its namespace.

 The following command will create namespace for the microservice:
 ```bash